wazuh/wazuh-documentation/source/compliance/tsc/common-criteria/cc7.1.rst

         </ssl>
       </indexer>

 #.
-Restart the Wazuh manager to apply the changes:
+If you made changes, restart the Wazuh manager to apply them:

    .. include:: /_templates/common/restart_manager.rst

 #.
-Navigate to the Vulnerability Detection module from the Wazuh dashboard.
-Select an agent to view its discovered vulnerabilities.
+Navigate to the **Vulnerability detection** module from the Wazuh dashboard.
+Select the agent to view its discovered vulnerabilities.

    .. thumbnail:: /images/compliance/tsc/common-criteria/agent-vulnerabilities.png
       :title: Agent vulnerabilities